-Early Care and Education Teacher Assistant students learn about the stages of development and how to foster and encourage the learning process for pre-school age children.
+Early Care and Education Master Teacher students learn how to instruct and implement child development plans in order to teach others or instruct childcare employees.
 Students learn about lesson planning, child behavior, and how to promote positive relationship building in the classroom, in addition to methods of passing that information onto others in the childcare profession.

 Graduates find successful careers at daycares, in pre-school classrooms, in private homes as nannies, in church daycares and nurseries, or after school care in public schools.

-The work environment for Early Care and Education Teacher Assistant graduates is fast-paced and ever-changing.
-Childcare workers perform their job both indoors and outdoors in all kinds of weather.
+The work environment for Early Care and Education Master Teacher graduates is fast-paced and ever-changing.
+Childcare workers perform their job both indoors and outdoors in all types of weather.
 Child care can be physically demanding, and often workers must be able to stand for long periods of time, sit and crawl on the floor with children, and lift children and furniture up to 50 pounds.

-- Oklahoma Department of Career and Technical Education Teacher Assistant
+- Oklahoma Department of Career and Technical Education Master Teacher

-- Oklahoma Department of Career and Technical Education Entry Level Child Care Training
+- Oklahoma Department of Career and Technical Education Child Care Director

 - CPR/First Aid Certification